addonify/addonify-compare-products/README.txt

 = Is there a shortcode for adding product compare button in the content?

 Yes, there is.
 Use `[addonify_compare_button]` to add product compare button in the content. `product_id` , `button_label`, `classes`, and `button_icon_position` are the shortcode attributes that can be used.
 Shortcode attribute, `product_id` is required in order to display the compare button outside the products loop.
 Value for shortcode attributes `classes` should be CSS classes separated by a space.
-The value for `button_icon_position`, should be either 'left' or 'right' or 'none';
+The value for `button_icon_position`, should be either 'left' or 'right' or 'none'.
+For more information [check doc.](https://docs.addonify.com/kb/woocommerce-compare-products/getting-started/compare-button/)

 = I'm a developer, is it possible to customize frontend output? =